 van Merriënboer JJG and Kirschner PA (2018) Ten steps to complex learning (3rd ed.).
 New York, NY: Routledge.

-Walker A and Leary H (2009) A Problem Based Learning A quantitative study design used to systematically assess the results of multiple studies in order to draw conclusions about that body of research: Differences across problem types, implementation types, disciplines, and assessment levels.
+Walker A and Leary H (2009) A Problem Based Learning meta-analysis: Differences across problem types, implementation types, disciplines, and assessment levels.
 Interdisciplinary Journal of Problem-Based Learning 3(1): 12–43.

 Zimmerman BJ (2002) Becoming a self-regulated learner: An overview.
 Theory into Practice 41(2): 64–72.